junxit/us-congress-bills-111/metadata.md

 - 2010-12-19 — Senate amendment proposed (on the floor): Amendment SA 4891 proposed by Senator Reid for Senator Harkin.(consideration: CR S10770; text: CR S10770)
 - 2010-12-19 — Senate amendment submitted
 - 2010-12-19 — Senate amendment submitted
+- 2010-12-20 — Message on Senate action sent to the House.
+- 2010-12-21 — Cleared for White House.
+- 2010-12-21 — Considered as unfinished business. (consideration: CR H8892)
+- 2010-12-21 — DEBATE - The House proceeded with one hour of debate on motion to agree to the Senate amendments to H.R.
+2751.
+- 2010-12-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-21 — Mr. Dingell moved that the House agree to the Senate amendments. (consideration: CR H8861-8890)
+- 2010-12-21 — On motion that the House agree to the Senate amendments Agreed to by the Yeas and Nays: 215 - 144 (Roll no. 661). (text as House agreed to Senate amendment: CR H8861-8884)
+- 2010-12-21 — POSTPONED PROCEEDINGS - At the conclusion of debate on the motion to agree to the Senate amendments to H.R.
+2751, the Chair announced that pursuant to the order of the House of December 21, 2010, further proceedings on the motion would be postponed until a time to be announced.
+- 2010-12-21 — Pursuant to the provisions of H.Res.
+1781, the Chair recognized Mr. Dingell for a motion.
+- 2010-12-21 — Resolving differences -- House actions: On motion that the House agree to the Senate amendments Agreed to by the Yeas and Nays: 215 - 144 (Roll no. 661).(text as House agreed to Senate amendment: CR H8861-8884)
+- 2010-12-21 — Rules Committee Resolution H. Res.
+1781 Reported to House.
+Rule provides for consideration of H.R.
+5116, H.R.
+2751 and H.R.
+5142.
+Providing for consideration of the Senate amendment to H.R.
+5116, consideration of the Senate amendments to H.R.
+2751, and consideration of the Senate amendment H.R.
+2142
+- 2010-12-21 — The previous question was ordered pursuant to the rule. (consideration: CR H8890)
+- 2010-12-29 — Presented to President.
+- 2010-12-29 — Presented to President.
+- 2011-01-04 — Became Public Law No: 111-353.
+- 2011-01-04 — Became Public Law No: 111-353.
+- 2011-01-04 — Signed by President.
+- 2011-01-04 — Signed by President.